The remotest place in mainland Britain, sunsets over the sea, fresh air and great walks...

-For this trip we provide the following meals: Breakfasts, and packed lunches on days 2,3 and 4.
-We also provide dinner on day 1, but on the other two nights we’ll be eating out.
-For the night at the Old Forge we have paid for £10 towards your meal.
+For this trip we provide the following meals: Breakfasts, and packed lunches on the full days.
+We also provide dinner on two nights eating in, but on the other two nights we’ll be eating out and these meals are not included.
 Snacks are provided for the trip, including biscuits at the hostel, and as part of the packed lunch.

 The best way to get to Mallaig is by train from Fort William, which can be reached from Glasgow by either coach or train.
 If you wish to drive then there is ample free parking available in Mallaig.